Parents Television and Media Council: Columns and reports

 In 2000, PTC's report What a Difference a Decade Makes allegedly stated that there was an increase in profanity, sex, and violence on television during the 1990s.
-The report also claimed that references to homosexuality increased the most during that decade - by 24-fold.
+The report also claimed that references to homosexuality increased the most during that decade – by a factor of 24.
 In 2002, the PTC released a report claiming that there was an increase in profanity on network programming shown during the first hour of prime time.
 In a 2006 report titled Wolves in Sheep's Clothing, analyst Kristen Fyfe reported an increase in violent, profane, and sexual content in children's programming.
 Among its results, based on research during summer 2005, the PTC stated that Teen Titans was the most violent program, and claimed Cartoon Network had the most violent incidents.
 Richard Huff of the New York Daily News criticized the report for misinterpreting an episode of SpongeBob SquarePants, "Sailor Mouth", over its intent to satirize profanity implicitly.